 Note: When creating a custom expression, make note of the difference between ‘localnet’ and net.
 ‘Localnet’ matches traffic based upon the source IP address.
 ‘Net’ matches traffic based upon the destination IP address.
 In our traffic shaping rule example, we would not use ‘localnet’ because this would ignore the global bandwidth limit for any traffic with a source IP address in VLAN 2 or VLAN 3.

 As new VLANs are defined on the MX the new subnets will need to be added to the traffic shaping rule.
 Traffic shaping rules can be configured to be more granular than just a destination IP address.
 An example would be allowing unlimited RDP bandwidth between the VLANs, but force the global bandwidth limit on all other inter VLAN traffic.
 This can be done by specifying the port number at the end of the custom expression (ie. net 192.168.2.0/24:3389 for RDP traffic destined to VLAN 2).

-On an MR network, there are options under Wireless > Configure > Firewall and Traffic shaping that allow a bandwidth limit to be configured on an per-SSID basis.
+On an MR network, there are options under Wireless > Configure > Firewall & Traffic shaping that allow a bandwidth limit to be configured on a per-SSID (and per-AP) basis.
 Unlike a per-client bandwidth limit, this limit cannot be bypassed with a traffic shaping rule or group policy.

 Consider the following example configuration: